yazdandeli/dotfiles-1/README.md

 ---

-I don't accept any feature request here, this repository is intended for my personal configuration store \
+I don't accept any feature request here, this repository is intended for my personal configuration storage \
-so you may get problems when trying to set up stuff
+Also, dotfiles can be completely changed anytime depending on my customization and git history of previous dotfiles configs will be removed